 You are required to do Lecture Review assignments daily (in your PLR Notebook) based on the lecture given that day.
 It is only on midterms and final exam that you do NOT do your daily Lecture Review: all other days you are required to do a Lecture Review.
-The assignment must be labeled at the top of the page like this "LR 10/4/15" and the label must be in a box.
+The assignment must be labeled at the top of the page like this "LR 10/4/15" in a colored box.
 There is a 25 % deduction for work that is not labeled properly.
 See website for sample.